Ancient Hebrew (Phoenician) characters, with no vowel points,

 "It was written from right to left; the words contained no [written] vowels; there were no intervening spaces between words, and no punctuation marks.
 Even with the introduction of vowel points [dots or marks below the words that indicate vowel sounds] many words in Hebrew, as in English, have more than one meaning.
 Without these points, as originally written, the number is increased a hundred fold.
 The five English words, bag, beg, big, bog, and buy, are quite unlike and easily distinguished.
 Omit the vowels, as the ancient Jews did, and we have five words exactly alike, or rather, one word with five different meanings.
 The Hebrew language was thus largely composed of words with several meanings.
 As there were no spaces between words, it was sometimes hard to tell where a word began or where it ended; and as there were no punctuation marks, and no spaces between sentences, paragraphs, or even sections, it was often difficult to determine the meaning of a writer after the words had been deciphered."

-"Here is the best known passage in the Bible printed in English as the Jews would have written it in Hebrew:"
+"Here is the best known passage (only one translation) in the Bible printed in English as the Jews would have written it in Hebrew:"

 It’s no wonder Saint Jerome (340?-420), who published the Latin Vulgate version of the Bible, admitted: “When we translate the Hebrew into Latin, we are sometimes guided by conjecture.”
 Furthermore, Jean Le Clerc (1657-1736), a Swiss Protestant theologian and scholar, even went so far as to maintain that “the learned merely guess at the sense of the Old Testament in an infinity of places.”
 This is in large part because of the ancient Hebrews’ failure to write down their vowels and of the language subsequently falling into disuse.
 And the adding of the relatively modern vowel points, by a few belated Dark-Age rabbis, in order to make up for this deficit, naturally casts very great suspicion and doubts on how the Hebrew vowels were originally sounded and used.